greenelab/deep-review/sections/04_study.md

 ### Metagenomics

-Metagenomics, which refers to the study of genetic material, 16S rRNA and/or whole-genome shotgun DNA from microbial communities, has revolutionized the study of micro-scale ecosystems within us and around us.
+Metagenomics, which refers to the study of genetic material -- 16S rRNA and/or whole-genome shotgun DNA -- from microbial communities, has revolutionized the study of micro-scale ecosystems within us and around us.
 In recent years, machine learning has proved to be a powerful tool for metagenomic analysis.
-16S rRNA has long been used to deconvolve mixtures of microbial genomes, yet this ignores >99% of all reads.
+16S rRNA has long been used to deconvolve mixtures of microbial genomes, yet this ignores >99% of the genomic content.
 Subsequent tools aimed to classify 300-3000bp reads from complex mixtures of microbial genomes based on tetranucleotide frequencies (which are characteristic for different organisms [@tag:Karlin]) using supervised [@tag:McHardy @tag:nbc] or unsupervised methods such as self-organizing maps (SOM) [@tag:Abe].
 Then, researchers began to use techniques that could estimate relative abundances from an entire sample, which is much faster than classifying individual reads [@tag:Metaphlan @tag:wgsquikr
-@tag:lmat].
+@tag:lmat @tag:Vervier].
 There is also great interest in identifying and annotating sequence reads [@tag:yok @tag:Soueidan].
 However, the focus on taxonomic/functional annotation is just the first step.
 Several groups have proposed methods to determine host or environment phenotypes from the organisms that are identified